maharmstone/btrfs/README.md

 mountFsTab = false
 ```

-It will then take effect next time you open a new command prompt.
-Yes, you should
+It will then take effect next time you reboot.
+Yes, you should be able to chroot
-be able to chroot into an actual Linux installation, if you wish.
+into an actual Linux installation, if you wish.

 Commands
 --------